merenlab/merenlab.org/courses/PFLS/index.md

 ```

 Once you are done, please commit your script to your GitHub repository for `PFLS`, and put it in a directory called `EXC-004`, with the file name `generate-combined-data.sh`.

+The solution is [here](solutions/EXC-004), and always, we will go through it together once you are done.

 ## Course Responsibilities